 In addition to the safeguarding file, our DSL will also consider if it would be appropriate to share any information with the new school in advance of the child leaving.
-For example, information that would allow the new setting to continue supporting the victims of abuse and have that support in place for when the child arrives.
+For example, information that would allow the new setting to continue supporting children and have that support in place for when the child arrives.